luyi-sss/tswd-portfolio-luyi/final-project-part-one.md

 # Method and medium
 > In a few sentences, you should document how you plan on completing your final project.

-In part one, I am using an iPad for sketches.
+I am using an iPad for sketches in part one of my final project.
 I think maybe more data needs to be collected to form an informative story.
-When I have a clearer thought about my story, I would use Tableau to create data visualizations and complete my final version on Shorthand.
+When I have a clearer thought about my story, I would use Tableau to deliver data visualizations and complete my final story on Shorthand.